CLAIRE in a nutshell

 The work behind the CLAIRE movement is currently done primarily by the three initiators, on a voluntary basis, with support from their home institutions.
 Their work is driven by their passion for unifying the AI community behind a common vision that benefits the people of Europe.
 CLAIRE is not yet a formally structured organisation.
 It is a grass-roots, bottom-up movement.
 A more formal structure of CLAIRE is likely to be developed.

 The launch of the CLAIRE headquarters in the Hague (Netherlands) was announced at the 2nd CLAIRE Symposium in Rome, on 26 February 2019, as well as the opening of 3 CLAIRE offices, located in Saarbrücken (Germany), Prague (Czech Republic) and Rome (Italy), followed by offices located in Oslo (Norway), Brussels (Belgium), Zürich (Switzerland), and Paris (France).
 These offices work closely together and provide administrative and other support for the CLAIRE initiative.

-In the initial months of CLAIRE’s existence, Informal Advisory Groups (IAGs) in various field were formed, to provide a conduit between CLAIRE and the communities within AI (in both directions).
+In the initial months of CLAIRE’s existence, Informal Advisory Groups (IAGs) in various fields were formed, to provide a conduit between CLAIRE and the communities within AI (in both directions).

 Currently there are 10 IAGs, encompassing a total of 58 members.
 Each IAG focuses on a different topic, from Machine Learning, Knowledge Representation and Reasoning, Search and Optimisation, Planning, Multi-Agent Systems, Natural Language Processing to Robotics, Computer Vision and Ethics, Legal, Social Issues.